Abundance: uncommon

 North American distribution, attributed to U. S. Department of Agriculture.

 Young, boiled pokeweed leaves & shoots are considered a special treat in the South and a canned version is occasionally available in grocery stores.
 The pokeweed leaves must be harvested before there is any noticeable red color in the leaves or stem, usually when the plant is still under about six inches tall.
 Even at this young age there are highly toxic alkaloids present so the leaves must be boiled in three changes of water to render them safe enough to eat.
-Boil for five minutes in each change of water.
+Bring just to a boil, then replace the hot water with fresh, room temperature water.
+Unfortunately, the required boiling does reduce their vitamin C content some but they will remain loaded with all sorts of other vitamins and minerals.

 The seeds are very toxic even after cooking, but the juice of the berries can be made safe by boiling.
 After boiling the berry juice can be made into a jam or jelly.
 The berry juice can also be used as a dye or even as an ink.